-Peering is an unclear term in some sectors of the industry and it can get confusing and consequently minimize or distort its advantages.
-Below we have listed some of the most critical FaQs from operators in our ecosystem when they considered peering in Mexico.
+Peering is an unclear term in some sectors of the industry; it can get confused and consequently minimize or distort its advantages.
+We have listed some of the most critical FAQs of the operators when considering doing peering in Mexico.

 What is peering?